Cross Marine Projects - Commercial Diving

 Cross Marine Grace Dam

-The containment dam near Grace, Idaho where Cross Marine Projects was tasked with cutting a hole through the dam while it was filled with water.
+The containment dam near Grace, Idaho where Cross Marine Projects was tasked with boring a large diameter hole through the dam while it was filled with water.

 Read more »